-Synchrotron facilities are used in our group to conduct single-crystal x-ray experiments under room temperature and cryo conditions.
+Synchrotron facilities are used in our group to conduct single-crystal X-ray experiments under cryo conditions and room temperature.
 We are closely working together with the Berkeley Center for Structural Biology and are users of ALS (USA), SSRL (USA) and diamond (UK).

 Neutron diffraction, also called neutron scattering, is the third method in our group used to record protein structures.
 With this method we have the chance to measure nuclei of the atoms in our structure enabling to actually detect protons as well.